safwankdb/Automated-measurement-of-Fetal-head-circumference/README.md

 # Automated-measurement-of-Fetal-head-circumference

-Ellipse fitting on US images of fetal head using Unit model
+Ellipse fitting on UltraSound images of fetal head using U-Net